phanxipang/fansipan/docs/basic/requests.md

 order: 400
 ---

 Requests are classes that store all the information required to make a request.
-Within a request, you can define the connector, the HTTP Method (GET, POST, etc.) and the endpoint that you would like to make a request.
-You can also define headers and query parameters.
+Within a request, you can define the HTTP Method (GET, POST, etc.) and the endpoint that you would like to make a request.
+You can also define default headers and query parameters.
 Traditionally, you would write your HTTP requests each time you need to, but this way, you can write a request class once and use it multiple times in your application.

 ## Making Requests